Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 ## Making it multiplayer

 Now that we have a game sending information between the server and multiple clients, but with a separate game state for each client, it should be pretty simple to make the game multiplayer.
 We just need to create a game state shared between all clients, instead of being unique to each client.
-So, what do we need to do that?
+So, what do we need to do to do that?

 We need some way to broadcast a message to all clients, to tell them the game state has updated.
 Let's add a function to do that.